swjpilot/hass-addons/amazon-s3-backup/DOCS.md

 ### Option: `local_backups_to_keep` (optional, Default: 3)
 How many backups you want to keep locally?
 If you want to disable automatic local cleanup, set `delete_local_backups` to false.

+### Option: `delete_remote_backups` (optional, Default: false)
+Should the addon remove oldest remote backups after syncing to your Amazon S3 Bucket?
+You can configure how many remote backups you want to keep with the Option `remote_backups_to_keep`.
+Oldest Backups will get deleted first.

+### Option: `remote_backups_to_keep` (optional, Default: 31)
+How many backups you want to keep remotely?
+If you want to disable automatic remote cleanup, set `delete_remote_backups` to false.

-If you also want to automatically delete backups to keep your Amazon S3 Bucket clean, or change the storage class for backups to safe some money, you should take a look at S3 Lifecycle Rules (https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html).
+If you also want to automatically change the storage class for backups to safe some money, you should take a look at S3 Lifecycle Rules (https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html).

 ## Security
 I recommend to create a new IAM user, which: